Restaurants in crisis: Customers refuse to pay the high price

 • Home deliveries offered by digital platforms.

-• The “#mealprep” trends on social media in favor of prepped cuisine.
+• “#mealprep” trends on social media in favor of pre-packaged cooking.

-discover restaurant crisis, an innovative place combining gastronomy and awareness. enjoy a unique culinary experience while supporting initiatives for sustainability and social transformation. reserve your table now and participate in a meal that makes a difference!
+discover restaurant crisis, an innovative place that combines gastronomy and awareness. enjoy a unique culinary experience while supporting initiatives for sustainability and social transformation. book your table now and participate in a meal that makes a difference!

 The current situation of restaurants is alarming, both for professionals and customers.
-With a rise in prices of nearly 12% on the menu in 2022 and 8% in 2023, many consumers hesitate to go out.
-This reality leads to a true behavioral transformation: two-thirds of the French have recently reduced their outings to restaurants, highlighting cost as the main reason.
+With a price increase on the menu of nearly 12% in 2022 and 8% in 2023, many consumers hesitate to go out.
+This reality is leading to a true behavioral transformation: two-thirds of the French have recently reduced their restaurant outings, citing cost as the main reason.

-Cafés-bakeries, on the other hand, are gaining popularity by offering a more economical alternative.
-Viewed as friendly and accessible, they manage to attract a clientele that is fleeing traditional restaurants due to high prices.
+However, cafés-bakeries are gaining popularity by offering a more economical alternative.
+Perceived as friendly and accessible, they manage to attract a clientele that flees traditional restaurants due to high prices.
 Customers are now looking for a dining experience that combines quality and reasonable prices, a challenge that restaurateurs must meet.

-The economic situation, marked by rising food costs and fluctuations in energy prices, forces establishments to reconsider their pricing strategies.
-Restaurateurs must be resourceful to maintain their appeal while managing tighter budgets, at the risk of losing their clientele.
+The economic situation, marked by rising food costs and fluctuations in energy prices, forces establishments to review their pricing strategy.
+Restaurateurs must show ingenuity to maintain their attractiveness while managing tighter budgets, at the risk of losing their clientele.

 Leave a Reply